-Our bespoke multimedia services help you prepare, recreate, optimize, and localize your multimedia content, and our multimedia experts provide consultancy and best practices.
+Our bespoke multimedia services help you prepare, optimize, and localize your multimedia content while our multimedia experts provide consulting and share best practices.

-Our bespoke multimedia publishing services help you prepare, recreate, optimize, and localize your multimedia content, and our multimedia experts provide consultancy and best practices to make sure you get the most from your multimedia content.
-We even go a step further by publishing multimedia content in the places where your target audiences are certain to find it and making sure that your source files are well prepared for future translations.
+At Argos Multilingual, we don’t just make sure you get the most from your multimedia content.
+We go a step further by publishing multimedia content in the places where your target audiences are certain to find it and making sure that your source files are well prepared for future translations.

 We know that every client is different, so we offer a wide variety of solutions, depending on your budget, the project timelines, and the intended audience of the product.
 With all the different areas we’re experts in, it’s important to know exactly what we mean when we discuss each one.
 Here are just a few of the services we can handle, with a short description of what each one involves: